Skip to main content

 Even if you don’t win the investment you are pitching for, be sure to take any feedback from the investors on board.
 Learn from their experience and be gracious for any advice they give you.

-“Even if an investor chooses not to invest in you, it’s a great opportunity to get some feedback from experienced businesspeople,” says Peter.
+“Even if an investor chooses not to invest in you, it’s a great opportunity to get some feedback from experienced businesspeople,” says Peter Jones.
 “How your pitch was, where you went wrong.
 Then you learn from it.
 Be positive about it.
 Thank them for their feedback, really appreciate it.”

 Pitching for investment is a uniquely nerve-wracking part of your entrepreneurial journey, yet it’s also a necessary one.
-Make sure you’re well prepared to talk the talk and walk the walk, with Peter Jones’ expertly crafted online course, Toolkit for Business Success.
+Make sure you’re well prepared with the help of Peter Jones, Steven Bartlett and Richard Greene.

 Give the gift of knowledge